Jeroen Lenaers

 Jeroen Lenaers (born 29 April 1984) is a Dutch politician who has served as a Member of the European Parliament (MEP) since 2014.
 He is a member of the Christian Democratic Appeal (CDA), part of the European People's Party (EPP).

 Lenaers previously worked as a policy assistant to Ria Oomen-Ruijten, then MEP for the CDA.

 Early life and education

-Lenaers was raised in Limburg by his Belgian mother and Dutch father.
+Lenaers was born in Stramproy and raised in Limburg by his Belgian mother and Dutch father.
 He studied European Studies at Maastricht University between 2003 and 2008.